numbers in sign language uk

 Numbers in Sign Language vary according to the region you live in.
 We use numbers more than we realise.
 This is why you learn how to sign numbers at the start of any sign language course.
 They are basic signs that you need to communicate in BSL.
 For example, someone might ask you the date, how old you are or your door number.

 As you become more fluent you learn other ways to use numbers.
 For example, you learn how to describe the weight of something or the height of a person.
-You’ll also need to know how to give directions to a location e.g. at the traffic lights, take the third turning to the right.
+You’ll also need to know how to give directions to a location e.g. at the traffic lights, take the third turn to the right.

 There are lots of online resources that show you how to sign numbers.
 For ease, we are sharing the best videos we can find from the web together with an explanation of how to sign numbers and the different ways numbers can be used.

-Basic numbers in Sign Language
+Basic Numbers in Sign Language

 Numbers are easy to learn and essential to BSL which is why you learn numbers on basic courses and at Level 1.